mattsacks/vim-symbol/README.md

 * JavaScript, CoffeeScript
 * Vim

-See the [#adding-definitions](Adding Definitions) section for information on adding additional definitions and filetypes.
+See the <a href="#adding-definitions">Adding Definitions</a> section for information on adding additional definitions and filetypes.

 #### CtrlP